rudraksh-lab/D-G_Test_Assignment/README.md

 # Minimum requirement

-1.Python Versions/2.7 or Versions/3.0 or any higher latest version
+1. Python Versions/2.7 or Versions/3.0 or any higher latest version

-2.pytest installation (use command : pip install pytest (on python 2.7) or pip3 install pytest (on python 3))
+2. pytest installation (use command : pip install pytest (on python 2.7) or pip3 install pytest (on python 3))

-3.selenium library installation (use command : pip install selenium (on python 2.7) or pip3 install selenium (on python 3))
+3. Selenium library installation (use command : pip install selenium (on python 2.7) or pip3 install selenium (on python 3))